 - Presenter must be registered for the CIES 2020 Presentation directly addresses the conference theme

 - Presentation recording is of high quality

-Again, if you have any questions about recording, please do not hesitate to contact us at firstname.lastname@example.org (include ‘VIRTUAL CONFERENCE’ in the title of your email)
+Again, if you have any questions about recording or the virtual conference, please do not hesitate to contact us at firstname.lastname@example.org (include ‘VIRTUAL CONFERENCE’ in the title of your email)

 We would like to thank the organisers of the Feral Conference and the authors of the ‘Nearly Carbon-neutral conference model’ white paper and practical guide for thinking through these ideas and for allowing us to adapt their models